-Because today we’re indulging in APPLE CRUMB CAKE!!
+Because today we’re indulging in APPLE CRUMB CAKE!
 It’s your morning fall indulgence and the smart answer for breakfast, but also very acceptable for lunch, dinner, or dessert.
-You’re probably familiar with a similar recipe– today’s homemade apple crumb cake is like my apple cinnamon muffins and apple cinnamon bread but in cake form.
-They’re definitely one of my favorite seasonal muffins to make (along with pumpkin crumb cake muffins), so a cake version is a no-brainer.
+Today’s homemade apple crumb cake is like my apple cinnamon muffins and apple cinnamon bread but in cake form.
+Those are favorite seasonal recipes to make (along with pumpkin crumb cake muffins), so a cake version is a no-brainer.

 Apple Crumb Cake Ingredients